OECD Ministerial, 08-09 October: Outcomes to make Consumer Protection fit for the future

 During our VIP luncheon we explored the nexus between safety and sustainability and emphasised that converging issues can be tackled together.
 When doing so, we can enhance consumer protection at the same time as meeting global goals.
 The event joined together 40 leaders from across government, industry and consumer groups to explore topics such as promoting safe reuse and repair and the adoption of environmentally friendly product design.
 The discussion shared the role innovation can help to catalyse impact.
 For example, through fair and responsible AI which can be used to identify product safety issues.

-Safety can also be applied ‘sustainability.
+Safety can also be applied to ‘sustainability.
 The triple planetary crisis of climate change, pollution and biodiversity loss threatens both the future safety of people and our planet, and so the crisis can be tackled through a safety lens.
 Consumers – with immense purchasing power – can help to meet the crisis, but this won’t happen by waiting for consumer preference alone.

 Consumers need better information and incentives to help them drive sustainable practices.
 For example, last year our report on sustainable lifestyles showed that affordability remains a barrier for 94% of consumers who want to shift towards sustainable living